 Glacier National Park Lodges Site

 – GLASS ONLY drop-off at 1014 1st Ave W, Columbia Falls.
 Bins located behind the warehouse.
-Residential use only; commercial businesses please contact New World Recycling at 257-5899 to arrange curbside pickup services.
+Residential use only.

 Proper disposal of unused medications can help prevent drug abuse in your neighborhood and protect the Flathead’s water quality.
 Flushing medications adds to pollution of our waters because wastewater and septic systems are not designed to treat these chemicals.
 Download a copy of our Pharmaceutical Waste Brochure.